Mohs Micrographic Surgery

 Mohs surgery is recommended for skin cancer treatment in the following situations:

-- Anatomic areas where preservation of healthy tissue is critical for cosmetic or functional purposes, e.g., eyelids, nose, face, fingers, and toes
+- Anatomic areas where preservation of healthy tissue is critical for cosmetic or functional purposes, like the eyelids, nose, face, fingers, and toes

 - Recurrent tumors

 Advantages of Mohs Micrographic Surgery

 - Highest cure rate for most skin cancers, up to 99 percent.

 - Maximal preservation of healthy tissue to minimize defect and scar.